savinmikhail/primitive_wrappers/README.md

 readability and maintainability, so you don't have to worry whether function calls `str_split` or `strSplit` or `split`.
 Either to remember what some `strpbrk` mean

+- **Advanced Methods**: You can convert cases (e.g. from camel to snake) fluebtly, or get words from string, and many more!

 ## Installation

 Run